Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 That's a lot of code, let's break it down.

-The `{loading ? null : ()}` ternary operation will be executed (remember that code in brackets is executed like JS code) and return `null` is the application is loading.
+The `{loading ? null : ()}` ternary operation will be executed (remember that code in brackets is executed like JS code) and return `null` if the `loading` variable is set to `true`.
 When receiving `null`, React will do nothing and ignore that value, allowing us to do nothing when the posts are loading.
-Once loaded, we render a `ul` element and then map over the posts.
+Once loaded - I.E. `loading` is set to `false` - we render a `ul` element and then map over the posts.

 The `key` prop in `<li key={post.id}>` is needed by React when using a map like this.
 The reason for that is that React will remember the order in which we add those elements using that key.
 If we ever change the order or change the elements, React is able to use those keys to optimize how it will update the list.
-It's important to always remember to add a key when giving an array to React, so important in fact, that React will nag you with console errors if you don't.
+It's important to always remember to add a key when giving an array to React.
+So important in fact, that React will nag you with console errors if you don't.

 Finally, we can go back to the `app.jsx` file and modify it to use this newly create component.